Stroud School, Romsey

 WORD ON THE GROUND

 Stroud is known among parents for its warm, inclusive vibe.
 Pupils were working from portacabins for a long time, which was wearing a bit thin, but now there is a new KS2 building the ‘huts’ are on their way out.
 Parent feedback about the lockdown home-learning provision has been very positive.

 Good for: An all-encompassing, wholesome approach to education with a good dose of outdoor learning and a family feel.
 Those that love horse riding will fall in love with ponies, Clippy and Button.

 Not good for: If you want to focus your child solely on academic success without other curricula distractions, then Stroud might not be for your child.
 The impetus here is on cultivating interpersonal skills, just as much as academic ability.
 There’s currently no boarding.

-Don’t take our word for it: Stroud has its open week on 21 – 24 June, with individual tours for prospective parents by arrangement.
-Register your interest by emailing the Registrar, Julia Harrington: firstname.lastname@example.org.
+Don’t take our word for it: Individual tours for prospective parents are available by arrangement.
+Register your interest by emailing the Registrar, Julia Harrington: email@example.com.
+The next open event will be Spring 2022.

 Stroud School, King Edward VI Prep School, Highwood House, Highwood Lane, Romsey, Hampshire, SO51 9ZH.
 Tel: 01794 513231. stroud-kes.org.uk